walinejs/waline/docs/src/en/cookbook/emoji.md

 With these, you are done writing `info.json`, please upload it to the same folder.

-You now successfully created a `myemoji` preset with `https://example.com/myemoji/'`.
+You now successfully created a `my-emoji` preset with `https://example.com/my-emoji/'`.

 ## Use GitHub mirror with tags